AngelikiMt/recruitment-pipeline-ms/README.md

 | **User** | Django Auth user performing actions | Linked in audit logs |

 ### Transparency & Observability
-- AuditLog model: Records the authenticated Django User (actor), action, timestamp, and metadata (old/new status)
+- AuditLog model: Records the authenticated Django User (actor), action, timestamp, and metadata (old/new status) This tracks **Business Events**.
-- Stage History Inline: The Django Admin configuration uses TabularInline to display the entire history of stage transitions directly within the Application edit page, providing instant Observability of the workflow
+- Stage History Inline: The Django Admin configuration uses TabularInline to display the entire history of stage transitions directly within the Application edit page, providing instant **Observability** of the workflow
 - Health Check: The /healthz/ endpoint provides a readiness check for containerized deployment
 - Logging: JSON-structured logs facilitate easier debugging and monitoring in container environments
+- Standard Python Logging: Configured to stream all `INFO`/`WARNING`/`ERROR` messages to Docker's standard output.
+This handles **Technical Debugging**.

 ### Pipeline Transition Rules
 The system enforces strict, predefined status changes to maintain process consistency.
 Any attempt to skip steps (e.g., applied directly to offer) will be rejected by the API with a 400 Bad Request.